 Casting a fly to rising trout as loons call and the sun drops behind the treetops is a postcard image of fishing.
 And Maine has hundreds of remote streams and ponds with healthy populations of brook trout where this image can be realized.
 I really enjoy getting off the beaten path to pursue native trout in wild settings, so a wide variety of trips into small streams and remote ponds are available.

-We also fish dozens of streams around the state, mostly by wading.
-On some trips, we’ll spend the day bushwhacking along a remote stream that probably hasn’t been fished by anyone else all season.
-On others, we’ll drive on remote logging roads, and hopscotch our way among easier-to-reach pools on a handful of more accessible waters.
-We also use a canoe or kayak to fish some of my favorite small streams and beaver flowages.
+ing.
+On some trips, we'll spend the day bushwhacking along a remote stream that might not have been fished by anyone else all season.
+On others, we'll drive on remote logging roads, and hopscotch our way among easier-to-reach pools on a handful of more accessible waters.
+I also use a canoe or kayak to fish some of my favorite small streams and beaver flowages.

-Brook trout trips cost $330 per day and most can accommodate two anglers.
+Brook trout trips start at $350 per day and most can accommodate two anglers.
 I am affiliated with several lodges that offer popular packages that include waterfront cabins, meals, etc. Because of travel time and logistics, brook trout trips to some locations have a two-day minimum.
 Developing custom itineraries is one of my specialties.